binbashar/le-ref-architecture-doc/docs/work-with-us/careers.md

     - [x] **Document team knowledge**

-        Get siloed and not yet documented knowledge and extend the [Leverage documentation](https://leverage.binbash.com.ar), such as creating knowledgebase articles, runbooks, and other documentation for the internal team as well as Binbash Leverage customers.
+        Get siloed and not yet documented knowledge and extend the [Leverage documentation](https://leverage.binbash.com.ar), such as creating knowledgebase articles, runbooks, and other documentation for the internal team as well as binbash Leverage customers.

     - [x] **Customer engineering support**

-        While participating in business-hours only support rotations, collaborate with customer requests, teach Binbash Leverage and DevOps best-practices, help resolve problems, escalate to internal SMEs, and automate and document the solutions so that problems are mitigated for future scenarios and users.
+        While participating in business-hours only support rotations, collaborate with customer requests, teach binbash Leverage and DevOps best-practices, help resolve problems, escalate to internal SMEs, and automate and document the solutions so that problems are mitigated for future scenarios and users.

     - [x] **Role scope and extra points!**

-        - Responsible for the development, maintenance, support and delivery of Binbash Leverage Products.
+        - Responsible for the development, maintenance, support and delivery of binbash Leverage Products.
         - Client side Leverage Reference Architecture solutions implementation, maintenance and support.
         - Client side cloud solutions & tech management (service delivery and project task management).
         - Bring Leverage recs for re-engineering, bug fixes (issues) report and improvements based on real scenario implementations.
         - Mentoring, KT, PRs and team tech follow up both internally and customer facing.

-        Binbash is a small, distributed startup, so things are changing all the time, and from time to time we all wear many hats.
+        binbash is a small, distributed startup, so things are changing all the time, and from time to time we all wear many hats.
 You should expect to write lot of code, but, depending on your interests, there will also be lot of opportunities to write blog posts, give talks, contribute to open source, go to conferences, talk with customers, do sales calls, think through financial questions, interview candidates, mentor new hires, design products,